 Undergoing treatment for cancer can take a toll physically and emotionally.
-At the Comprehensive Cancer Center, it is our goal to make your journey as positive as possible, in terms of both effective treatment and emotional support.
-Our classes and support groups can help you along the way.
+Our classes and support groups can help.

-- View our flier of all on-going classes and events.
+- View/print our flier of all on-going classes and events.

-Conveniently located near the main entrance of the Comprehensive Cancer Center, the library includes more than 2,000 books, videos, and pamphlets.
-Computers allow visitors to search the internet for additional information, and trained experts can provide assistance if needed.
+Conveniently located near the main entrance of the Comprehensive Cancer Center, the library includes more than 2,000 books, videos, and pamphlets, along with internet access.
+Trained experts can provide assistance if needed.
 Learn more.

 Other resources include:

 - Wig-lending service for cancer patients

 The Community Health and Hospice Resource Center

 Located at our Ryan Ranch campus, this public-lending library features an extensive collection on end-of-life issues and grief and loss for adults, teens, and children.
 Other health-related topics and additional free services are also available.
 Learn more.